 Well, there are a lot of unique challenges in a basement that are not readily met by other types of flooring.
 Let’s take a look at the other flooring types and how they hold up.

 Most hardwoods aren’t quite as stable in higher humidity settings as bamboo flooring.
 Remember, bamboo is actually a grass grown in a humid climate and has a much lower liquid absorption rate than hardwoods.
 Therefore it is more suited to moisture-prone rooms.
 Although bamboo is more resistant to moisture than hardwoods, all concrete slabs must be sealed in a basement when you’re installing bamboo hardwoods.

 As concrete is an artificial material, it is less prone to moisture- or water-related problems, but it’s not altogether immune.
 This means that you can still experience damp in the basement with concrete floors.

 There is also the matter of concrete flooring being less suited to everyday home use, meaning that you might not use your basement as often as you would like for recreational purposes.

-What makes concrete less suitable?
-It can often be cold underfoot, meaning that shoes are required, and it’s hard to customize to your décor, meaning that you’ll have to style your basement around a gray floor, or have the concrete stained some unnatural color.
+What makes concrete less appealing?
+It can often be cold, hard and unforgiving underfoot, meaning that shoes are required, and it’s harder to customize to your décor, meaning that you’ll have to style your basement around a gray floor, or have the concrete stained some unnatural color.

 Many homeowners will choose to put down carpet on top of concrete to make it more suitable for regular use, which makes sense as it will be warm (or at least neutral) on bare feet and you’re able to choose the style/color that will best suit your décor.

-The big problem is that carpets can trap moisture easily, as well as dust and mites, leading to allergy problems, mildew and mold; not something that you want to step on with bare feet.
+The problem is that carpets can trap moisture easily, as well as dust and mites, leading to allergy problems, mildew and mold; not something that you want to step on with bare feet.